 The exterior of the refrigerator has tendency to become a clutter spot quickly.
 We mount things with magnets and then never remove them.
 We add items so we “won’t forget” to do them, but we still forget.

 Even the cleanest kitchen looks messy if the refrigerator is covered.
+After a short while, you won’t even notice the important items you stuck to the fridge (even though you put them there to try to remember them) thus creating a look of a cluttered house.
 Let’s address this with a practical solution.
 Create a good paper filling system and a command center.
 Do not use the refrigerator for this purpose.

 Take everything down, file what you need to, address that “to do” list, and only hang what is absolutely necessary.
 On my refrigerator, we keep a magnetic shopping list and our weekly home menu.
 That’s it.